KrispyTech/airneis/docs/dive-in/2024/01/2024-01-16:update-make-file.md

 Make is a utility to automate somme commands.
 Also it allows to have a kind of consistency between commands or to simplify commands.
-It allows with a single command to run that will run multiple commands.
+By running a single command make can execute multiple commands For example a make install could install all the packages in backend, backend, and mobile.

 Those commands are registered in the `Makefile` and have the same skeleton:
 `make [commandName] [arguments]`